awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions-per-user-subdirs.md

 ## Automatic Remounting on Reboot<a name="accessing-fs-nfs-permissions-per-user-subdirs-auto-mount-on-reboot"></a>

  You can use the file `fstab` to automatically remount your file system after any system reboots\.
-For more information, see [Mounting Automatically](mount-fs-auto-mount-onreboot.md)\.
+For more information, see [Mounting Your Amazon EFS File System Automatically](mount-fs-auto-mount-onreboot.md)\.